packetpirate/MonsterMash/README.md

 - Priest - A force to be reckoned with.
 Let them get near your undead and you will be sorry.

 #### Additional Details
 The little pentagrams beneath your experience bar show how many summons you have left.
 Each summon spell consumes a specific amount of these.
 Spend them wisely!
+To cast a Summon spell, click the grave of a fallen enemy.

 - Zombie - 1 Summon Point
 - Skeleton - 3 Summon Points